-Peter Stumpp (died 1589) (whose name is also spelled as Peter Stube, Pe(e)ter Stubbe, Peter Stübbe or Peter Stumpf) was a Rhenish farmer, accused of being a serial killer and a cannibal, also known as the “Werewolf of Bedburg”.
+Peter Stumpp (died 1589) (whose name is also spelt as Peter Stube, Pe(e)ter Stubbe, Peter Stübbe or Peter Stumpf) was a Rhenish farmer, accused of being a serial killer and flesh-eater also known as the “Werewolf of Bedburg”.
 There is much confusion around his real name as ‘Stumpp’ quite possibly refers to the fact that he only had one hand.
 This being the case, it’s quite possible his name was actually Griswold.

-Understandably, primary sources from the 16th Century are scarce but a sixteen page pamphlet exists, written in English having being translated from the original German; no copy of the latter is know to exist.
+Understandably, primary sources from the 16th Century are scarce but a sixteen-page pamphlet exists, written in English having been translated from the original German; no copy of the latter is known to exist.
 Essentially an early, lurid tabloid, the document recounts how Stumpp, a wealthy farmer born in the village of Epprath near Cologne, who was accused of murdering and eating countless victims over a period of 25 years, as well as having an incestuous relationship with his daughter, another distant relative and a succubus sent by the Devil.

 Most sensationally, he was accused of being a werewolf, something he was happy to attest to, claiming he had been given a magic belt by the Devil which allowed him to metamorphose into “the likeness of a greedy, devouring wolf, strong and mighty, with eyes great and large, which in the night sparkled like fire, a mouth great and wide, with most sharp and cruel teeth, a huge body, and mighty paws.”
 Whilst in this form, he is said to have gorged on the flesh of goats, lambs, and sheep, as well as men, women, and children.